Once Again, the Fox Escapes

 But Dominion does not exist to serve the public interest or liberal magazines.
 It is a for-profit company owned by Staple Street Capital, a small private equity firm.
 Staple Street has fewer than 50 employees and claims $900 million of assets under management (a modest amount in its industry).
 It was founded in 2009 by Hootan Yaghoobzadeh and Stephen D. Owens, who previously worked at Carlyle Group and Cerberus Capital Management, giants in private equity.
 Yaghoobzadeh and Owens graduated from Harvard Business School and have no records of political donations or political activity; they are business people, not pro-democracy agitators.

-Read the full article at The Intercept here
+Read the full article at The Intercept here.

-Your tax-deductible contribution keeps us digging beneath the headlines to give you thought-provoking, investigative reporting and analysis that unearths what's really happening- without compromise.
+Now is the time to give.
+Your tax-deductible support allows us to dig deeper, delivering fearless investigative reporting and analysis that exposes what’s really happening — without compromise.